circlefin/chainmail/README.md

 Protecting email recipients using the blockchain.

 ## License
 This work is licensed under Apache 2.0.

 `SPDX-License-Identifier: Apache-2.0`

 ## Setup
-This project has been tested on Mac OS X.

 ### Install GnuPG
 Install GPG and GPA https://www.gnupg.org/.

 For Mac:
 ```